Enrolling in the Farmland Preservation Program (Eligibility, Instructions, and Application)

-A landowner who is interested in applying, files an applicationwith the local governing body, i.e., city or village, the township if the township has adopted its own zoning ordinance, or the county for those townships which have not adopted a zoning ordinance.
+A landowner who is interested in applying, files an application with the local governing body.
+Depending on where you live, the local governing body will be a city, village, township (if the township has adopted a zoning ordinance), or county for any township that does not have an adopted zoning ordinance.

 The local governing body has 45 days within which to approve or reject the application.

-Within this 45 days, the governing body must seek the comments of:
+Within this 45 days, the local governing body must seek the comments of:

-If approved, the application is forwarded to the Michigan Department of Agriculture, Farmland and Open Space Preservation Office.
+If approved, the application is forwarded to the Michigan Department of Agriculture and Rural Development, Farmland and Open Space Preservation Office.

-If the application is rejected, or if no action is taken by the local governing body, the applicant may appeal directly to the Michigan Department of Agriculture.
+If the application is rejected, or if no action is taken by the local governing body, the applicant may appeal directly to the Michigan Department of Agriculture and Rural Development.

 This set of instructions is for use by local governing body officials in executing their responsibilities in processing an application for Farmland Development Rights Agreement.